Virgin Australia: Restructuring and post-pandemic period (2020–2025)

 In June 2020, the airline was included in the purchase of Virgin Australia Holdings by Bain Capital.

-In August 2020, Bain Capital announced the plan for a new 'Virgin Australia 2.0', signalling that the move was more focussed towards streamlining and refocussing Virgin Australia, rather than a complete overhaul.
+In August 2020, Bain Capital announced the plan for a new 'Virgin Australia 2.0', signalling that the move was more focused towards streamlining and refocussing Virgin Australia, rather than a complete overhaul.
 The announcement included the immediate retirement of the remaining ATR, Airbus A330 and 777 fleets, in addition to the retirement of the Tigerair brand.

 On 15 October 2020, as a result of numerous restructuring measures by Bain Capital, Virgin Australia CEO Paul Scurrah announced that he would resign.
 Jayne Hrdlicka was announced as Scurrah's successor, with Hrdlicka commencing as CEO on 18 November 2020.

 On 15 December 2021, Virgin Australia and United Airlines announced a new partnership beginning in April 2022.
 This brought an end to the Delta Air Lines partnership after over a decade.

 In September 2023, it was reported that Virgin Australia had been affected by the false-certification scandal plaguing London-based AOG Technics, with two Boeing 737-800s temporarily put out of service after the airline became aware that the engines had been fitted with unauthorised parts.
-VH-VUT was fitted with an unauthorised low pressure turbine blade, whilst VH-YFR was fitted with an unauthorised seal for an inner high-pressure turbine nozzle.
+VH-VUT was fitted with an unauthorised low-pressure turbine blade, whilst VH-YFR was fitted with an unauthorised seal for an inner high-pressure turbine nozzle.

-On 10 October 2023, Virgin Australia announced it had returned to profitability for the first time in 11 years, reporting a profit of $129 million.
+On 10 October 2023, Virgin Australia announced it had returned to profitability for the first time in eleven years, reporting a profit of $129 million.
 Revenue more than doubled compared to the prior year to $5 billion as the company responded strongly to increased customer demand following COVID-19.

 On 1 May 2024, the Australian Competition & Consumer Commission (ACCC) voted in favour of supporting a proposed agreement of reintroducing a codeshare agreement between Air New Zealand and Virgin Australia.
 In June 2024 this was granted formal approval.
 However, this codeshare is limited in scope to specific trans-Tasman routes into Auckland, Wellington and Christchurch.

 In October 2024, Qatar Airways agreed terms to purchase a 25% stake in Virgin Australia.
 After receiving clearance by the ACCC and Foreign Investment Review Board, the deal was approved by the Treasurer of Australia in February 2025.

 In February 2024, Jayne Hrdlicka announced her intention to resign as Virgin Australia's CEO.
 In March 2025, Virgin Australia announced that incumbent Chief Commercial Officer Dave Emerson, would replace Hrdlicka as CEO.

 Relisting on the ASX (2025–present)

 In preparation of relisting on the ASX, Peter Warne was appointed Chairman of Virgin Australia Holdings, replacing Ryan Cotton.
 The company relisted on the ASX in June 2025, with Bain Capital reducing its ownership to 40% and Qatar Airways to 23%.

-From mid October 2025, Virgin Australia is the first airline in Australia to allow small domesticated Dogs and Cats to travel in the cabin with their owners.
+From mid-October 2025, Virgin Australia is the first airline in Australia to allow small domesticated dogs and cats to travel in the cabin with their owners.